retypeapp/retype/configuration/project.md

 ### gravatar

-Specific setting to control Retype integration with the Gravatar profile pictures service.

-This feature is basically used by the [page.authors](page.md#author) configuration.
+Specific setting to control Retype integration with the [Gravatar](https://gravatar.com/) profile picture service and used used by the [page.authors](page.md#author) configuration.

+### gravatar.enabled

 === gravatar.enabled : `boolean`

 Whether Gravatar should be used to pull profile pictures.
 Default is `true`.

-Use `false` to always show the default picture or specified resource.
+Set as `false` to always show the default picture or specified resource.

 !!!